K2568/K2s-Lists/create/performance/1.18/forge.md

 If you are playing singleplayer you can ignore the client, server, both tags.<br>
 <br>

-No recommended modpack for 1.18, use 1.18.2 for this:
+No recommended modpack for 1.18, use 1.18.2 for this: <br>
-If you know any send them to me
+If you know any good packs send them to me (only performance mods, no content mods).
 |           | Forge | Fabric and Quilt |
 |-----------|-------| -------|
 | 1.18.2    | [Forge 1.18.2](https://github.com/K2568/K2s-Lists/blob/main/create/performance/1.18.2/forge.md) | [Fabric-Quilt 1.18.2](https://github.com/K2568/K2s-Lists/blob/main/create/performance/1.18.2/fabric-quilt.md) |